jesseflorig/airloq/README.md

   dac: [ User ]  // Needs to be one of the users to access }
 ```
-_Maybe there is a need for a custome Airloq scalar type for every existing type?_
+_Maybe there is a need for a custom Airloq scalar type for every existing type?_